ancpazambuja/phd/annotations/theory_drafts.md

-# Some annotation from my studies
+# Some annotations from my studies

 ## Probability
 Formally (somewhat), Kolmogorov defined these axioms below: